Gutenberg Sci-Fi 6

 And Proof Of The Pudding uses a a post‐apocalyptic drama to raise a hallucinogenic drama that is not as acute as Philip K. Dick, but on his territory.
 The Status Civilization is a cornball from this author, a novel, a prison drama into an invert‐joke society, with stock dramas to a stock end.
 More Soc‐Fi than Sci‐Fi, nowadays this would be an excuse for violence, but with this author it’s more about amusing social commentary.

 The critic Damon Knight gave a mixed assessment of the work of Robert Sheckley.
 He disliked the non‐scientific propositions of the stories and grumbled the protagonists (when they appeared) were idiots, if bright; but liked the terse telling and logic of plot.
 Seems to me a difference of weight, not opinion, that I don’t mind the fantasy base and love the Sheckley way with development.
 If you can live with that, The Leech gives an alien that is at base an action, or one side of a drama, which I find far more compelling than the usual human‐with‐tentacles.
 Which the author disposes of for a neat ending.
 I figured an alien by Robert Sheckley would be worth my time.
 Watchbird suffers from a plot which depends on the characters being idiots.
 That said, it introduces an anti‐gun and the idea of artificial intelligence.
-The argument follows the recent debate on artificial intelligence so closely that that either M. Sheckley was a genius or we are idiots lost in satire, or both.
+The argument follows the recent debate on artificial intelligence closely so either M. Sheckley was a genius or we are idiots lost in satire, or both.
+Warm is an oddity even from an M. Sheckley base.
+It proposes a psychological moment that most people will know, unwraps that moment—with brief references to psychology and a philosopher—then disposes with a cute ending.
+Sci‐Fi in method, or the ‘parable’ that Damon Knight was unsure about, it’s PsiFi the way it should be done.

 There’s about thirty of Robert Sheckley’s shots on Gutenberg, so check in.